 And finally, in Akihabara, you can try your luck with the epic 7 story sex shop called “M’s”.
 Be careful not to get lost in there (and you must be at least 18 to enter).

 And that’s a wrap.
-I hope you enjoyed the puns, and if you read all this and don’t have a partner to engage in the search/activity with, I’d highly suggest you land yourself a copy of the revised version of “Making Out in Japanese” (as of 2014) for some great conversational banter.
+I hope you enjoyed the puns, and if you read all this and don’t have a partner to engage in the search/activity with, I’d highly suggest you check out our article on the Best Apps for Hookups.